mjbmon/ios-cmake/test1/README.md

 A Very Simple IOS App.
 ======================

-This IOS app has a button and a label.
+This project builds an IOS app that has a button and a label.
 The button action hides/shows the label.

 [Workflow](WORKFLOW.md)